dyrobin/Assignments/p2pn/README.md

  - The implementation is based on single process, single thread I/O demultiplexing (`select()` function).
  - No IPv6 support.
- - Resource value must not be zero.
  - Does not send Bye Message.
  - Does not actually handle Bye Messages.
    The connection is disconnected because remote closes the TCP link and we have a `read()` error.
- - Nodes started on the same VM should not send message using localhost (127.0.0.1).
-   In that case, there will exist two connections between the two nodes.
-   Ideally, only one connection should exist between two nodes.